Fixing VLC Audio Delay

 Frequently Asked Questions

 This can happen due to a glitch opening the file, a corrupted file, or even errors in the output format when the video was exported.
 VLC does allow you to change the settings to sync the audio and video within settings or using hotkeys.
-However, it is a common issue with Mac users, who may benefit from using third-party software such as Elmedia Player for video playback.
+This common issue can also be solved in Elmedia Player.

 Elmedia Player gives you the option to perfect audio and video synchronization.
 Reliable software such as this app also means it is less likely that the video will load with any issues, meaning that it is properly synchronized in the first place and any audio or speech and video work perfectly together.